 The eastern Madhya Pradesh region though has abundance of natural resources, mineral as well as forest, but it is also one of the most backward regions as far as its socio-economic progress is concerned.
 The tribals, mostly rural, are subjected to various degrees of exploitation, because of their illiteracy and ignorance and consequent limited access to the development programmes even when and they are meant to be substantially for them.
 The major tribes of the area Gonds, Baigas Pradhans are known for their traditional cultivation practices almost away from modern appropriate technologies and market.
 The region has predominance of small cultivators and agricultural labourers among the main workers.
 Nine out of every ten workers are engaged in the primary sector.
 Though agriculture is the major support of tribal economy but only 48 percent of the total land is cultivable.
 Irrigation is limited to only 6 percent of total cultivable land.
 The agriculture development of the region is constrained by the small size of its land holdings.
 Hence the only approach to agriculture development of the region rests on productivity enhancement of these land holdings.
 Thus the tribals of Central India today, do not have a definite way of living.
 Here CARD is actively involved in value addition to the local non-timber forest produce, through the self-help groups.
 Some of the Technology Management Packages (Honey, Natural Fibre, medicinal plants conservation and food processing) have drawn regional/national recognition.
 UNDP, DST, CFLI, Toyota Foundation have supported us in the past and now we are associated with IORA Foundation on an action research project supported by Biodiversity Foundation.
 CARD has also facilitated a network of SHGs with Tejaswani, SGSY, TRIFED, etc. CARD is promoting woman farmer based sustainable agriculture with MKSP (MoRD), SDTT and Ekgaon Technology.
 FPO formation is a new initiative across all the programme farmers.
 The objective is to increase farm output through diversified farming approach.

-Of late, CARD has entered into a new region the Bundelkhand in the districts of Chhattarpur and Damoh.
-Chhatarpur district boasts of its world-famous Khajuraho temples of Lord Vishnu, Cupid occupied from exteriors and Damoh does not have any contemporary celebrity status, may be except for its name, which was once inhabited by Cleopatra-like “Rani Damyanti”, the consort of Nal.
-Bundel-Khand and probably some parts of Baghel-Khand are the toughest areas to work in.
+During 2010-15, CARD entered into new regions; Gwalior and the Bundelkhand in the districts of Shivpuri and Guna and Chhattarpur and Damoh.
+These regions along with some parts of Baghel-Khand are the toughest areas to work in.
 The problem in these parts is basically socio-political and political economy related.
 Issues germane to Bundel-Khand are - legacy of zamindari system, unresolved agrarian issues, large share of wastelands, inefficient use of water tanks, problems of fisher-folks, rampant castes politics, problems of large scale illegal stone-quarrying, problems of halwaha system of cultivation, problems of women beedi workers, child-labour, prevailing untouchability, exploitation, female foeticide, lack of reproductive health care, atrocities on women and many more.
-Bundel-Khand does not have a large share of tribal population, except in some pockets of Damoh and Chhatarpur.
-Settlements of four types of community groups occur in these tribal pockets.
-They are: Khairwars, Gonds, Bhumiyas and Bhils.
-In contrast to the small proportion of scheduled tribes Bundel-Khand has a large share of scheduled caste population.
-Over-all SC proportion in the Bundel-Khand region will come to around 22.5 percent of the total population.
-The region is also characterised by the vast stretches of wastelands.
-CARD has started Water and Sanitation (WASH) related initiatives in the region in partnership with WaterAid to support the Swachha Bharat Mission.
-We intend to play a major role in the livelihood promotion of Bundelkhand region in the coming years.
+CARD has worked here on Water and Sanitation (WASH) related initiatives in the region in partnership with WaterAid and UNICEF to support the Swachha Bharat Mission.

 These are the fields of experimentation for future strategy formulation and learning lessons for designing improved strategies and policies.
 Participation being its core value, CARD acts as a facilitator rather than an implementer of development process.
 We believe in working through community institutions and women are at the centre of development approach.